-E77497-P22406 KE EEP THIS F ORTION FOR YOU R RECORDS THIS PRO XY CAI RD IS VA LID ONL WHEN SIGNED AND DATED.
-ACH AND RETURN THIS PO RTION ONLY TI RA BIOSCIENCES, INC. he Board of Directors recommends you vote FOR the ollowing: For \ Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. \neg 1.
-Election of Directors Nominees: 01) Paul Hastings 02) John Longenecker 03) Andreas Wicki 0 0 0 ı he Board of Directors recommends you vote FOR roposals 2 and 3.
-For Against Abstain The Board of Directors recommends you vor proposal 5: te FOR For Against Abstain 2.
-Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
-0 0 0 Approval of the Amended and Restated 201 Incentive Plan 11 Stock 0 0 0 3.
-Advisory vote to approve the compensation of our named executive officers.
-0 0 0 NOTE: The shares represented by the proxy when executed will be voted in the manner directed hereir undersigned stockholder(s).
-If any other matters proper before the meeting, the persons named in the proxy in their discretion. in by the erly come he Board of Directors recommends you vote 1 Year NE YEAR on proposal 4: 2 Years 3 Years Abstain 4.
-Advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers.
-0 0 0 ac pe ease sign exactly as your name(s) appear(s) hereon.
-When si dministrator, or other fiduciary, please give full title as such.
-Jo ersonally.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+Withhold For All All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+The Board of Directors recommends you vote FOR the following: 0 0 0 1.
+Election of Directors Nominees 02) Mark Froimson 01) Laura Brege 03) Mark Kronenfeld The Board of Directors recommends you vote FOR proposals 2, 3 and 4.
+For Against Abstain Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+0 3.
+Approval, on an advisory basis, of the compensation of our named executive officers.
+0 0 4.
+Approval of our Amended and Restated 2011 Stock Incentive Plan.
+0 0 NOTE: The shares represented by this proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder(s).
+If any other matters properly come before the meeting, the person named in this proxy will vote in their discretion.
+R1.0.0.177 Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, r partnership name by authorized officer. int own ers should d each sign - 1
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+0000508788 1